 If at any time you feel uncomfortable or uneasy during any of the ear wax treatments, please tell the technician immediately and he will stop immediately.

-The Devon ear clinic, offer ear wax removal using Microsuction only.
+The Devon ear clinic, offer ear wax removal using Microsuction and Irrigation.
 This is the gold standard.
 We are fully trained in this procedure.

 Book your ear wax removal at our Torrington clinic which covers Appledore, Yelland, Abbotsham, Hartland, Fremington, Westward Ho! and lots more.

 Ear wax removal using Microsuction